 Temperature Accuracy and Control

-The Davy Crockett’s digital controller and companion mobile app give you complete temperature control.
+The Green Mountain Grills Trek’s digital controller and companion mobile app give you complete temperature control.
 You can let this grill simmer at 150 degrees or crank it up to 550.
 That’s hot enough to bake a pizza.

 The Traeger Ranger also has a digital controller.
 The display gives you clear, accurate temperature information.
 You can adjust in five-degree increments for fine control over your grill.

-In this Green Mountain Grills vs Traeger challenge, the Davy Crockett pulls ahead.
+In this Green Mountain Grills vs Traeger challenge, the Trek pulls ahead.
 The WiFi controller lets you step away and still monitor your grill.

-The Davy Crockett’s profile is taller, deeper, and wider than the Ranger, giving you more space for cooking.
+The Trek’s profile is taller, deeper, and wider than the Ranger, giving you more space for cooking.
 Serve up four to six steaks, burgers for the whole campsite, or two racks of ribs on this portable grill.

 The Ranger doesn’t quite measure up, at least in this regard.
 You’ll find you only have space for one rack of ribs.
 Traeger recommends six burgers or 10 hot dogs as the maximum grilling capacity for the Ranger.

-All of this makes the Davy Crockett the winner of this category.
-If you want more grilling space on your portable grill, the Davy Crockett is the right choice.
+All of this makes Trek the winner of this category.
+If you want more grilling space on your portable grill, the Trek is the right choice.